-Thanks to a fantastic opportunity, a certain someone is working for a major corporation right now, during our three-month stay in a mountain ski town.
+Thanks to a fantastic opportunity, a certain someone is working for a major corporation right now, while we spend months in a mountain ski town.
 Unbeknownst to us, this job came with an amazing benefit.

 FOOD IS SERVED TO EMPLOYEES AT DISCOUNTED RATES

 There are multiple company restaurants (open to the public) that employees can choose to eat at.
 At most of these restaurants, though, the discount is applied to expensive resort rates.
 This means meals can still be expensive ($18 for a hot sandwich), after the discount.

 We discovered one tiny little employee-only (not open to the public) cafe, where the prices/discounts are so unbelievable, that the food is practically free.

 We started realizing that some people might be embarrassed to eat at such a cafe.
 They might worry that it appears as if they cannot afford to buy their own food.

 However, I'm a firm believer that no matter how much or how little money one has, there's no sense in wasting it.

 And if an employer offers this as part of the employee benefits package, employees absolutely deserve this benefit!